Seeking the nearest neutron stars using a new local electron density map: Prospects for observing dark matter-induced neutron star reheating

-In the left panel of Fig.~\ref{fig:SFD for 2500 K and 10k K and AB mag} we show the AB magnitudes as a function of NS distance for NS temperatures of 2500 K (solid lines) and 10000 K (dashed lines), and for various $M$-$R$ configurations.
-As expected from Eqs.~\eqref{eq:specfluxdensity} and \eqref{eq:AB}, $m_{\rm AB} \propto \log d$, and heavier and larger NSs tend to be brighter.
-For further illustration, in the right panel of Fig.~\ref{fig:SFD for 2500 K and 10k K and AB mag} we show the SNR as a function of exposure time at ELT and IRIS for NS distances of 50, 75 and 100 pc as relevant to our study.
-Here we have chosen NS temperatures of 2500 K, 6000 K and 10000 K, for which we have respectively chosen the J, B and U bands at ELT.
-Note that the MICADO instrument on ELT does not contain the B and U bands~\cite{micadolink}, but the ELT ETC documentation~\cite{eltetc} does, and thus we use it as a proof of concept.
-At TMT-IRIS we have used the Y band for all our benchmark NS temperatures.
-For the ELT, we set the source geometry to be a point source with the source spectral type corresponding to the temperature profile being considered, with a S/N reference area of $1\times1$ pixels at the Paranal observation site at $2635$ m, with a telescope diameter of $39$ m.
+where $\Phi_{\rm sig}$ and $\Phi_{\rm bg}$ are signal and background fluxes, $A_{\rm SNR}$ is the SNR reference area in the detector, and $\Gamma_{\rm noise}$ is the non-sky noise rate.
+Thus we expect $t_{\rm exp} \propto$~(SNR)$^2$, and using this in Eq.~\eqref{eq:specfluxdensity}, we have the scaling $t_{\rm exp} \propto~d^4$.
+In the left panel of Fig.~\ref{fig:SFD for 2500 K and 10k K and AB mag} we plot the AB magnitudes as a function of neutron‐star distance for surface temperatures of 2500 K (solid lines) and 10000 K (dashed lines), over a range of mass–radius configurations.
+As expected from Eqs.~\eqref{eq:specfluxdensity} and \eqref{eq:AB}, $m_{\rm AB}\propto\log d$, and more massive or larger stars appear brighter.
+In the right panel we plot the signal–to–noise ratio versus total exposure time for neutron stars at fiducial distances of $50\,$pc and $100\,$pc.
+For ELT–MICADO we display only the $T = 6000\,$K (B-band) and $T = 10^{4}\,$K (U-band) curves, since at J-band the required exposure times exceed $10^{8}\,$s—well beyond practical limits.
+For TMT–IRIS we show all three temperature benchmarks ($T = 2500\,$K, $6000\,$K, and $10^{4}\,$K) using the Y-band filter.
+Although Y-band does not coincide exactly with the spectral peaks of the higher‐temperature cases, its broad passband and high throughput still yield robust SNR estimates.
+This choice provides a conservative, proof-of-concept sensitivity in the absence of B or U filters in the current TMT–IRIS ETC. For the ELT, we set the source geometry to be a point source with the source spectral type corresponding to the temperature profile being considered, with a S/N reference area of $1\times1$ pixels at the Paranal observation site at $2635$ m, with a telescope diameter of $39$ m, and we use the default background model.
 Furthermore, we use typical values for air-mass of $1.50$, pixel scale of $50\:{\rm mas/pixel}$ and seeing limited (FWHM$=0".8$) adaptive optics mode.
-Similarly for TMT-IRIS, we set the source geometry to be a point source, at a zenith angle of $0$ in good weather conditions, under the Imager mode configuration.
+Similarly for TMT, we set the source geometry to be a point source, at a zenith angle of $0$ in good weather conditions, under the Imager mode configuration.
 In this figure we see the scaling SNR $\propto \sqrt{t_{\rm exp}} \propto d^2$.
 We also find the results consistent with Ref.~\cite{Raj:2024kjq}.